Quantum q-Langlands Correspondence: Vertex Functions from Physics

 In the absence of defects, the partition function in \eqref{Trace} is trivial.
 In the presence of defects, it equals to the partition function of the theory on the defects.
 One simply ends up computing \eqref{Trace}, restricted to the modes on the defect.

 Without any defects on $M_6'$, the insertion of ${\bf g}$ in \eqref{Trace} ends up commuting with four of the sixteen supercharges of the 6d theory.
 This is too many for the index to receive non-trivial contributions: the supersymmetries end up relating bosons and fermions in pairs and their contributions to the index cancel out.
 To get a non-trivial partition function one must reduce the supersymmetries by a half.
-We will achieve this by adding defect D-branes.
+We will achieve this by adding defect D-branes.\footnote{The relation of bulk and defect perspective is described in more detail in \cite{AHKS, AS, An, AH}.}

 With defects present, supersymmetry is broken, but only near the defects \cite{Tasi}.
-Away from the defects, local physics is that of the $(1,1)$ little string with all of its supersymmetries intact.
+Away from the defects, local physics is that of the $(1,1)$ little string, compactified on a circle, with all of its supersymmetries intact.
 This leads to localization: the only nontrivial contributions to the partition function can come from modes supported on the defects.
 Computing the trace restricted to such modes is the same as computing the partition function of the theory on the defect.
 (The notion of localization used here is in its essence the same mechanism as in the more familiar applications of the term.
 The defect is fixed by a linear combination of the supersymmetries in the bulk.
 See \cite{wm} for more explanation.)

 The defects we will use are the D3 brane configurations in Section \ref{sec:six}.
 The quiver ${\scQ}$ which encodes the data of the defects, as in previous section, also encodes the 3d quiver gauge theory on the defects.
 T-duality maps D3-branes at points on ${\cal C}$ in $M_6$ to D4 branes winding around the $S^1_{R'}$ in ${\cal C}' = {\mathbb R} \times S_{R'}^1$, and at the same points in the radial direction.
 The position of D3 branes on $S_{R}^1$ becomes the holonomies of the D4 brane gauge fields around $S^1_{R'}$.
 T-duality makes it manifest that the gauge theory on these D-branes is a three dimensional theory on $S_{R'}^1\times {C}$, where $C$ is identified with the complex plane in $M_6'$ supporting the defect; this is the copy of $\C$ which is rotated by $q$.